newsletter2go/newsletter2go-joomla-extension/README.md

 In order to build the plugin you can run the following command:

-    make version=3.0.00
+    make version=4.0.00
     make clean

-This will create `pkg_newsletter2go_v3.0.00.zip` which you can then upload to your WordPress installation.
+This will create `pkg_newsletter2go_v4.0.00.zip` which you can then upload to your Joomla installation.

 Currently the plugin is deployed by uploading the built package to our website.